govex/ivac-comit/README.md

 Permissiveness: the most recent entry (by publication - then input date if publication date is missing) for each vaccine at its most permissive level

-mike.flowers@innovation.nj.gov

-one thing to grapple with today name a person that the world is more equitable for